mkorovkin2/slider-pvp-contract/README.md

 ## Features

-- ✅ **Trustless Escrow**: Funds held in separate vault PDA (SOL-only storage)
+- ✅ **Trustless Escrow**: Funds held in the program-controlled Wager PDA
-- ✅ **Dual-PDA Architecture**: State management in wager PDA, funds in vault PDA
+- ✅ **Unified PDA Architecture**: Efficient single-account design for state and funds
-- ✅ **Automated Payouts**: 95% to winner, 5% to fee recipient (after initialization cost)
+- ✅ **Automated Payouts**: 95% to winner, 5% to fee recipient
-- ✅ **Fair Cost Distribution**: Initialization rent automatically deducted from player pool
+- ✅ **Rent Refund**: Initialization rent is fully refunded to the payer upon settlement
 - ✅ **Deposit Timeout Protection**: 30-second window for both players to deposit
 - ✅ **Game Timeout Protection**: 120-second window for arbiter to declare winner
 - ✅ **No-Show Refunds**: If opponent doesn't deposit within 30 seconds, get your money back
 - ✅ **Role-Based Access**: Only designated arbiter can declare winners
 - ✅ **Transparent On-Chain**: All rules enforced by smart contract
 - ✅ **Prevents Double-Spending**: Each player can only deposit once
-- ✅ **Direct Lamport Transfers**: Efficient SOL transfers without System Program overhead

 ## How It Works

 ### Normal Flow (Both Players Participate)

-1. **Initialize**: Create a wager with two player addresses, an arbiter, and a fee recipient
+1. **Initialize**: Create a wager with two player addresses, an arbiter, a fee recipient, and a unique game ID.
-   - Creates wager PDA (stores game state)
+   - Creates Wager PDA (stores game state and will hold funds)
-   - Creates vault PDA (stores deposited SOL)
-   - Calculates and tracks initialization cost (~0.002 SOL)
+   - Payer funds the rent for the PDA
-2. **Deposit Phase** (30-second window): Both players deposit the agreed-upon SOL amount into vault PDA
+2. **Deposit Phase** (30-second window): Both players deposit the agreed-upon SOL amount into the Wager PDA.
-3. **Game Timer Starts**: Once both deposits are made, a 120-second countdown begins
+3. **Game Timer Starts**: Once both deposits are made, a 120-second countdown begins.
 4. **Decision Window**:
    - Arbiter can declare a winner (within 120 seconds)
-   - Winner receives 95% of the pool (after deducting initialization cost)
+   - Winner receives 95% of the wager pool
-   - Fee recipient receives 5% of the pool (after deducting initialization cost)
+   - Fee recipient receives 5% of the wager pool
+   - The Wager PDA is closed, and the rent is refunded to the original payer
 5. **Game Timeout Refund** (if needed):
    - If no winner is declared within 120 seconds
    - Anyone can trigger a refund
-   - Both players receive their deposits back (minus initialization cost split equally)
+   - Both players receive their full deposits back
+   - The Wager PDA is closed, and the rent is refunded to the original payer

 ### No-Show Protection (One Player Doesn't Deposit)

-1. **Initialize**: Wager and vault PDAs are created
+1. **Initialize**: Wager PDA is created.
-2. **Partial Deposit**: Only one player deposits into vault within the first 30 seconds
+2. **Partial Deposit**: Only one player deposits into the Wager PDA within the first 30 seconds.
-3. **Deposit Timeout**: After 30 seconds from wager creation
+3. **Deposit Timeout**: After 30 seconds from wager creation.
 4. **Cancel & Refund**:
    - Anyone can call `cancel_wager()` after 30 seconds
-   - The player who deposited receives their amount back (minus initialization cost)
+   - The player who deposited receives their full amount back
-   - Initialization cost (~0.002 SOL) is deducted since opponent didn't show
+   - The Wager PDA is closed, and the rent is refunded to the original payer

 ## Project Structure